How a Line of Credit Works

 Home Equity Loan

 Sometimes it's helpful to compare and contrast different types of loans.
 A HELOC is similar to a home equity loan, but there are some important differences.

 Generally, a HELOC is more flexible than a home equity loan.
 You only borrow what you need, and you can typically go back for more money when you need to, as long as you stay below your maximum credit limit and as long as your lender does not cancel your line of credit unexpectedly.
 You might use a checkbook or payment card to access your line of credit.

 With a home equity loan or "second mortgage," you do it all in one shot.
 You'll get the entire maximum loan amount in one lump sum, and you'll have to pay interest on the entire loan balance.
 With a HELOC, on the other hand, you only owe interest on any outstanding loan balance.

 Typically your monthly payments will remain the same each month with a home equity loans, and you'll have a fixed interest rate (or one that only changes periodically).
 A HELOC will have a variable rate that can change frequently, so monthly payments can vary.

 Credit Card Lines of Credit

 Again, a line of credit can be very similar to a credit card.
-In fact, your credit card basically is a line of credit: you get to borrow up to a maximum limit, and you can repay and re-borrow numerous times.
+Your credit card is a line of credit; you get to borrow up to a maximum limit, and you can repay and re-borrow numerous times.

 Your line of credit will have a draw period and a repayment period.
 During the draw period, you borrow money and use your line of credit.
-This may last for 10 years or so, and it looks and feels similar to a credit card account.
-During the repayment period, you repay principal and interest on the loan (see How Amortization Works).
+It may last for 10 years or so, and it looks and feels similar to a credit card account.
+During the repayment period, you repay principal and interest on the loan.

 Like most loans, lines of credit have closing costs.
 Factor these in when you make your decisions on lenders and loan types.